pcholt/ConductApplication/README.md

 ## Afterthoughts

 An interesting challenge.
-Multiple options for a solution to the atomic-update question present themselves, and I had to try them many before settling on semaphores.
+Multiple options for a solution to the atomic-update question presented themselves, and I had to try many before settling on semaphores.
 I thought this could be solved with a little clever SQL, but experimentation and continuous testing showed me which technique worked.